turingschool-examples/javascript-foundations/mythical-creatures/README.md

 * Using methods to change the internal state of an instance
 * Using methods to query the internal state of an instance

+#### `if` Statement Alternatives

+How many `if` statements can you replace with conditional statements and logical operators?
+Can you challenge yourself to try out new modes of control flow?

 ### Extra Creatures
 If you've done the creatures above and feel comfortable with those, try conquering a few more creatures!